aidan-duggan/ArcticExploration/rules.md

 ## Phase 2: Turns

 Based on phase 1 players will take turns choosing a landing location on the south pole.
+Each turn players decide how many calories they want to eat, this turns into a store two turns away.
+Players can then use previous stores to perform actions.
+Moving towards the south pole will trigger a terrain card, players must use their supplies and calories to overcome the terrain.